discordjs/guide/guide/preparations/setting-up-a-bot-application.md

 On that same page, click the "Create a Bot User" button.

-Congratulations, you're now the proud owner of a shiny new Discord bot! you're not quite done, though.
+Congratulations, you're now the proud owner of a shiny new Discord bot!
+You're not quite done, though.

 ## Your token